aritraghsh09/GaMPEN/docs/source/Public_data.md

 Open Finder, and then choose Go &rarr; Connect to Server (or command + K) and enter ``ftp://ftp.astro.yale.edu/pub/hsc_morph/``.
 Choose to connect as
 ``Guest`` when prompted.

-Thereafter, navigate to the appropriate subdirectory to download the relevant files.
+Thereafter, navigate to the [appropriate subdirectory](#data-release-components--sub-directories) to download the relevant files.

 ### Data Release Components & Sub-directories
 After connecting to the data-release server, you will need to navigate to the relevant sub-directory.
-Below we mention the sub-directories for different components of the data-release.
-We also mention pertinent details for each component.
+Below we mention the sub-directories for different components of the data-release along with the pertinent details for each component.